-(A) This rule prescribes the rights to administrative review of a WIC applicant, WIC farmer or WIC retail vendor that is subject to adverse action under this chapter of the Administrative Code.
+(A) This rule prescribes the rights to administrative review of an applicant, or vendor that is subject to adverse action under this chapter of the Administrative Code.

-(1) Except as provided under paragraphs (A)(2) and (A)(3) of this rule, a WIC retail vendor or applicant may request an administrative review of the following:
+(1) Except as provided under paragraphs (A)(2) and (A)(3) of this rule, a vendor or applicant may request an administrative review of the following:

-(2) A WIC retail vendor or applicant may request an abbreviated review of the following:
+(2) A vendor or applicant may request an abbreviated review of the following:

-(b) Denial of a vendor application based on a finding that applicant or vendor is not authorized to participate in the food assistance program ;
+(b) Denial of an application based on a finding that vendor or applicant is not authorized to participate in the food assistance program;

-(c) Denial of a vendor application because the approval would exceed the maximum number of locations for the county, as determined in accordance with paragraph (E) of rule 3701-42-03 of the Administrative Code;
+(c) Denial of an application because the approval would exceed the maximum number of locations for the state, as determined in accordance with paragraph (E) of rule 3701-42-03 of the Administrative Code;

-(e) Denial of a vendor application based only on a finding that the applicant or vendor had gross food sales of which fifty per cent or greater were derived from WIC sales.
+(e) Denial of an application based on a finding that the applicant or vendor had gross food sales of which fifty per cent or greater were derived from WIC sales.

 (f) Termination of a contract based on a finding that there was a sale, assignment, or transfer of the contract or a change of ownership or operation under paragraphs (D) and (E) of rule 3701-42-04 of the Administrative Code;

-(g) Disqualification based on a finding that the applicant or vendor was disqualified from the food assistance program for a trafficking conviction under paragraph (J) of rule 3701-42-08 of the Administrative Code;
+(g) Disqualification based on a finding that the vendor or applicant was disqualified from the food assistance program for a trafficking conviction under paragraph (J) of rule 3701-42-08 of the Administrative Code;

-(h) Disqualification based on a finding that the applicant or vendor was assessed a civil money penalty for hardship by the food assistance program; and
+(h) Disqualification based on a finding that the vendor or applicant was assessed a civil money penalty for hardship by the food assistance program; and

-(i) Disqualification based on a finding that the applicant or vendor was assessed a civil money penalty for a mandatory sanction imposed by another state's WIC agency.
+(i) Disqualification based on a finding that the vendor or applicant was assessed a civil money penalty for a mandatory sanction imposed by another state's WIC agency.

 (a) Expiration of a contract;